 It got so bad that I had to take the maximum dose of painkillers, along with icy hot, and in between innings I had to hit my arm, so I would feel the pain of the hit and not the pain coming from my throbbing arm.
 This was the day that my rotator cuff tore and my career completely stopped.
 I was shocked and depressed at this time in my life because I had let the pain get so bad, that it almost ended my career.

 How to Remove Pain Triceps Biceps Pitching/Throwing

-Pain is your bodies way of telling you that something is wrong.
+Pain is your body’s way of telling you that something is wrong.
 Pain does not just go away.
-It will only get worse, like it did in my career, if you do not make some changes immediately.
+It will only get worse, as it did in my career if you do not make some changes immediately.
 Unfortunately, you should have not waited this long to make the changes but better late than never!

 Why the Pain Triceps Biceps Pitching/Throwing?

 Here is a list of possible reasons you have pain in your arm.

 - Inflammation of soft tissue due to pattern overload of the joint.
 Here is a great article to learn about pattern overload and pitching.

 - Putting excessive stress on the joint due to poor mechanics.